The fourth close application of mindfulness concerns the Sanskrit term dharmas

 , we first closely observe internally those factors and activities of the mind that disrupt the mind's equilibrium that nurture and sustain the balance, the poise, the mind's sanity.

-In the very last practice, we then turn awareness outward to shine light on the interactions of our everyday life and their underlying aspirations.
+In the very last practice, we then turn awareness outward to shine a light on the interactions of our everyday life and their underlying aspirations.

 We are in interaction with the world around us.
 We are engaging.
 Our presence here influences the presence of others, as their presence or activities influence us.
 Observe.
 Closely attend to this dynamic interchange, this interaction as the phenomena that arise in your world influence the phenomena that arise in the worlds of others.